 From employee to entrepreneur: Keeping the 30% ruling tax break

 Are you planning to move to the Netherlands, just arrived or living and working here for a while and in need of tax assistance?
-Finsens Tax provides tax advice at the highest level.
+Taxsight provides tax advice at the highest level.

 Many employees have the ambition to become an entrepreneur.
 When you are planning to set up your own business, you want to make sure that you have the right business structure.